usail-hkust/SSH-GNN/README.md

 ```

 ## Acknowledgement
-We thank the authors of the following repositories for code reference:
+We thank the authors of the following repository for code reference:
 [Graph WaveNet](https://github.com/nnzhan/Graph-WaveNet).